CLayer-dev/docs/docs/development/transaction-troubleshooting.md

 4. **Set reasonable timeouts** for transaction confirmation
 5. **Have fallback strategies** for failed transactions

-This troubleshooting guide should help resolve most common transaction issues on Circle Layer.
-For complex problems, consider reaching out to the Circle Layer development community or support channels.
+This troubleshooting guide should help resolve most common transaction issues on Core Layer.
+For complex problems, consider reaching out to the Core Layer development community or support channels.